5jt/dyalog-cookbook/manuscript/14_Services.md

 and you are done.

-A> ### Pitfalls when installing / uninstalling Windows Services A>
+A> # Pitfalls when installing / uninstalling Windows Services A>
 A> Be warned that when you have opened the "Services" GUI while installing or uninstalling a Windows Service then you must press F5 on the GUI in order to update it.
 The problem is not that the GUI does not update itself, though this can be quite annoying; it can get much worse: you might end up with a Service marked in the GUI as "disabled", and the only thing you can do by then is rebooting the machine.
 This will happen when you try to perform an action on the GUI when it is not in sync with the Service's current state.

-A> ### SC: Service Control
+A> # SC: Service Control
 A>
-A> `SC` is a command line program that allows a user with admin rights to issue particular commands regarding Services.
+A> `SC` is a command line program that allows a user with admin rights to issue particular commands regarding Windows Services.
 The general format is:
 A>
 A> ~~~
 A> SC.exe {command} {serviceName}